Born in 1981 in Kinshasa, Democratic Republic of Congo

 Lives and works in Kinshasa

-The artist expresses himself through different techniques, including sculpture, painting, drawing and collage.
-He produces his collages from magazine images that he reuses by giving them a new meaning and, as he says, "a new life".
-The mix of techniques brings a dynamic, aesthetic inspired by the hustle and bustle of Kinshasa and reflecting a constantly changing African society.
-Through the combination of drawing, splashes of color and collage, Bandoma reflects the implosion, between chaos and humor, against a backdrop of political disarray.
-Faces, limbs, body fragments, animated statuettes, and fetishes give life to seemingly unbridled and disjointed creations, but in reality they are thoughtful and carefully composed.
-His works are assembled in series that comment on politics, culture and current events.
+Bandoma works across a range of media, including sculpture, painting, drawing, and collage.
+He creates his collages using magazine images, which he repurposes to give them new meaning—and, as he says, “a new life.”
+The mix of techniques brings a sense of movement and an aesthetic inspired by the vibrancy of Kinshasa, reflecting an African society in constant transformation.
+By combining drawing, splashes of color, and collage, Bandoma evokes implosion—caught between chaos and humor—set against a backdrop of political turmoil.
+Faces, limbs, body fragments, animated figurines, and fetishes come together in works that appear spontaneous and unrestrained, yet are in fact thoughtful and carefully composed.
+His pieces are organized into series that comment on politics, culture, and current events.

 Collections